apache/kvrocks-website/docs/info-sections.md

 The rocksdb section provides statistics on each RocksDB column family and all fields were exported by RocksDB, if the field was not explained clearly enough, you can also see more information on the RocksDB wiki.

-There are five column families on kvrocks:
+There are eight column families on kvrocks:

 | Column Family | Desc                                                                                                       |
 |---------------|------------------------------------------------------------------------------------------------------------|